GitHub-Mar/inshur-interview/README.md

 1. `yarn test`

 ### Startup issues
-I encountered an issue when running that my prisma client wasn't generated on a fresh install when I tested that.
-If encountered `yarn prisma` from the workspace root directory should regenerate them.
+I encountered an issue when where my prisma client wasn't generated with the required models on a fresh install when testing.
+If encountered, `yarn prisma` from the workspace root directory should regenerate them.